Pitch Perfect 3 Rebel Wilson The Voice Video Mashup OMG

 Advertisement

 The video is very precious, even if it is missing Rebel Wilson, who plays Fat Amy.
-She is, of course, starring in Pitch Perfect 3, which hits theaters in time for the holidays.
-The third installment of the wildly success franchise also includes Ruby Rose as Kendrick's rival.
+She is, of course, starring in Pitch Perfect 3, which hits cinemas in time for Christmas.
+The third instalment of the wildly success franchise also includes Ruby Rose as Kendrick's rival.
 We'll see the original Pitch Perfect cast reunite for one last time for a USO tour abroad, and according to notes for the trailer, they will also make "some questionable decisions."
 We're not sure quite what that entails, but anything is possible when DJ Khaled makes his cameo appearance in the film.

 Kendrick also agreed on Twitter that a hypothetical Pitch Perfect 9 would be something like "the two surviving members sing ABBA at a Potbelly’s."
 Responding to a fan, she said "honestly, this is my best case scenario for real life."
 Suddenly, we have the urge to stake out a Potbelly's for sightings of a Bella.

 You can watch the full Voice mashup video below.
-Pitch Perfect 3 opens in theaters on December 22, 2017.
+Pitch Perfect 3 opens in cinemas on 22nd December 2017.
 Practice those jazz hands for now.

 Honestly, this is my best case scenario for real life. https://t.co/ALBDgX7gGf— Anna Kendrick (@AnnaKendrick47) November 22, 2017